MicrosoftDocs/Hololens/hololens/hololens-best-practices-experiences.md

 ### Tenant Lockdown

 The Tenant Lockdown CSP keeps devices on the organization's tenant by locking them to that tenant even through device reset or reflash.
-It enables HoloLens 2 to be tied to MDM enrollment using Autopilot only and can be managed using the custom policy OMA-URI below …
+It enables HoloLens 2 to be tied to MDM enrollment using Autopilot only and can be managed using the custom policy OMA-URI here …

 | Setting      | Value                                                    |
 |--------------|----------------------------------------------------------|